en0/webskel2/README.md

 Note: env/ is excluded in .gitignore.

 ## Editor environment
-Create a vertual environment for facilitate editor completers.
+Create a virtual environment to facilitate editor completers.

 ```bash
 # From project root: